FAQS

 This can be useful, especially if you are moving from another city or state. - Do you know how much is still owed?

 Some apartments have balance limits for eviction-related debt.
-If the balance has been paid off, you may qualify for additional apartment options.
-Proof of a zero balance may be requested. - Do you have rental history after the eviction?
+If the balance has been paid off, you will qualify for additional choices.
+Proof of a zero balance will be necessary..

 Q: I have really bad credit.
-Can you help me?
+Can you help me find an apartment, or private rental?

 What do you need to know?

-We may ask for a few details to better understand your credit situation and help match you with possible apartment options.
+We may ask for a few details to better understand your credit situation to help match you with the best possible apartments.

 - Do you know your current credit scores?